What is a heat map?

 A confetti report is a powerful heat map example with two great benefits: it serves you data of where your website users are clicking and how they navigate your website.
 The pattern insights that these types of reports provide will help you to improve your website offering and your engagement with your users.

 The types of data that you can gather with confetti reports include new and returning visitors (such as frequent buyers returning to an eCommerce shop versus new customers), current campaigns that you are running (such as an online promotion for Valentine’s Day or Black Friday) or even which days of the week visitors are coming to your site, to name a few.
-You can collect user behavior data from both mobile devices and desktop, which means you will be able to use this data to determine if your website is responsive enough on all platforms.
+You can collect user behavior data from both mobile devices and desktops, which means you will be able to use this data to determine if your website is responsive enough on all platforms.

 What is a heat map – final thoughts